The Top 10 Best Horror Movies Of 2016 Ranked [Opinion]

 9.The Shallows

 It’s been a long time since there was a shark movie that was actually scary, or at least suspenseful.
-In fact, one could easily argue that there hasn’t been one since the Jaws franchise.
+In fact, one could easily argue that there hasn’t been one since the Jaws franchise (no offense, Deep Blue Sea).
 And while this may not be Jaws, it is genuinely suspenseful and a whole lot of fun.
 Most of the film is a one-woman show performed by Blake Lively, and she hits it out of the park!
-Most critics and audiences rightfully loved The Shallows and appreciated it for what it is—a really good monster movie.
+The majority of critics and audiences rightfully loved The Shallows and appreciated it for what it is—a really good monster movie.

 8. Phantasm V: Ravager